aljamaha/Zeolite/README.md

 number of terminal H atoms in the original structure (needed to eliminate dangling bonds from terminal Si in the cluster)

 adsorbed metals oxidation states and compositions

+## Missing:
+currently only adds adsorbates with oxidation state of +2

 ## outputs:
+generate structures of the zeolites (under structures_saved)

+data file (json) containing information on each generated structure (under data directory)

 ## Create input